 Reading Reference Materials can be found at Goodreads.com/YotoStudio

-A hand selection of books to start with.
+A selection of hand-picked books to start with.

 Being deeply loved by someone gives you strength, while loving someone deeply gives you courage. – Lao Tzu